altocodenl/TODIS/readme.md

 metcalfe on info space. reverse: utility of the network (network size squared) as multiplier of the value that a system can bring. but that makes no sense. we already have one network.

-## implications for existing systems

-data discovery!
-- look at the data first, the logs second, finally the code.
-- use data tools to look at the data.
-- you can replace only parts of the system by doing 80/20.
-- valuable code is only that that performs nontrivial operations, and can usually be isolated.
-- the core is to find the data constraints of the system.
-- contrast with data as done today: don't just look at the data at rest, look at the data going through boundaries to understand the mappings/transformations.

-- setup flows:
-   - rest requests
-   - websockets requests
-   - db queries
-- analysis:
-   - network analysis (who whom)
-   - 80/20 analysis of endpoints & body forms
-   - use llm to analyse bodies
-- implications for rebuild:
-   - know what's really going on
-   - go look for essential code that produces certain transformations

-implications for new systems
-- design the data flows.

-implications for testing
-- convergence to mathematical proof
-- to generate, whitelist
-- and yet, how to do it from existing thing?

-implications for disciplines
-- economics: economic system as information system to determine resource use constraints without recourse to legal intervention or force. info system as the "business as usual" allocation of resources, except for force or law changes.
-- biology: autopoiesis: see surfaces internally that communicate with each other. it's like input output but with many families per surface + entrypoint. and notion of no data in itself, only read or written, makes everything autopoietic. what's the equivalent of data in biology? an info system has always constant voltage/energy, it is very very controlled/unchanging. life flows with bursts of energy and matter; perhaps there could be a data representation of matter and energy as information. but this would miss the truth, because data
 ```

 ## License